linode/docs/docs/guides/tools-reference/tools/how-to-use-tldr-pages/index.md

 ### How to Use tldr-pages and man Pages Together

-tldr-pages works best when used in conjunction with man pages.
+tldr-pages work best when used in conjunction with man pages.
 With a command's tldr page, you get a clear and succinct introduction to the command.
 The inclusion of examples and focus on generally useful commands makes the tldr page a valuable place to start.

 But the tldr-pages format necessary leaves some information out for many commands.
 For instance, say you see the following `ls` command: